manojjahgirdar/wml-migration-to-v4/README.md

 client = APIClient(wml_credentials)
 ```

-## 3. Creating Deployment Space and setting up default deployement space for your project
+## 3. Creating deployment space and setting up default deployement space for your project

-#### **NEW**: A Deployment Space has to be created in Watson Studio / Cloud Pak for Data.
+#### **NEW**: A deployment space has to be created in Watson Studio / Cloud Pak for Data.

 - In IBM Cloud, goto **resources** and select **Watson Studio** instance, click on **Get Started** to launch Watson Studio / Cloud Pak for Data.